roverwing/RoverWingHardware/README.md

 Firmware
 ========
 RoverWing comes preloaded with firmware.
-If you want to learn more about the firmware, install an update, or compile your own firmware from, please visit [RoverWing Firmware](https://roverwing.github.io/RoverWingFirmware/) github repository.
+If you want to learn more about the firmware, install an update, or compile your own firmware from source, please visit [RoverWing Firmware](https://roverwing.github.io/RoverWingFirmware/) github repository.

 RoverWing Library
 =================
 We have created a library for use with RoverWing, which can be downloaded from https://roverwing.github.io/RoverWingLibrary.
-Complete suer documentation for thsi library is available at https://github.com/roverwing/RoverWingLibrary/wiki
+Complete user documentation for this library is available at https://github.com/roverwing/RoverWingLibrary/wiki

 License
 =======
+RoverWing is open source hardware; the design files are available from https://github.com/roverwing/RoverWingHardware.
+They are distributed under the terms of [Creative Commons Attribution, Share-Alike license](https://creativecommons.org/licenses/by-sa/4.0/)

+The RoverWing design is based in part on the design of Crickit board  by Adafruit: https://github.com/adafruit/Adafruit_Crickit_PCBs